• Skip to primary navigation

 • Rolled oats.
 I love organic wholegrain rolled oats from small local mills.
 You can use both small or big rolled oats.

 • Spices.
-To make these pancakes taste Swedish use cinnamon and cardamom in the batter.
-Cardamom is best used as powder since otherwise, it has too big pieces as regular grind.
+To make these pancakes taste Swedish, use cinnamon and cardamom in the batter.
+Cardamom is best used as powder since otherwise, it has too big pieces as a regular grind.

 • Sweetening.
 As sweetening, you can use vanilla sugar, maple syrup, honey, or regular sugar.

 The recipe amount makes 4-5 big thin pancakes.
 You can make them smaller also.
-It is easy to make a bigger amount by doubling the ingredients.
+It is easy to make a bigger batch by doubling the amounts.

 Oats are gluten-free, but remember to check that the oat package says they are because other grains can be mixed by accident in production.